The-LukeZ/discord-vote-handler/README.md

 If you want to contribute, feel free to open issues or pull requests!

+## Notes

+- When setting this up yourself, you need to modify the `wrangler.jsonc` file to include your own bindings, account_id, and other necessary configurations.
+- Make sure to set up your database, environment variables, and queues as needed.

 ## License

 PolyForm Internal Use License 1.0.0